ibm-cloud-docs/dns-svcs/dns-records.md

 When you enter a name in the Name field, a domain name is automatically appended if you did not add one manually.
 For example, if you type `www` or `www.example.com` in the Name field, the API handles both entries as `www.example.com`.
 If you enter the exact domain name into the name field, then it won't append to itself (for example, `example.com` is handled as `example.com`).
 However, the list of DNS records only shows the names, without the domain name added on.
 As a result, `www.example.com` displays as `www` and `example.com` as `example.com`.

+The minimum supported TTL value is `1 min` and the maximum is `12 hours`.
 The default value of TTL is `15 min`, but users can change it.
 {:note}

 #### A Type record